MyUNiDAYS/StyleGuide/Javascript/README.md

 This will keep your JS logic seperate from the styling layout making it easier to change CSS properties and assign JS logic to many CSS component types.

-### JS Classes
-Where appropriate, don't add more JS to `registerPageScript` scripts.
-Take the feature you are about to write and separate it out into its own class.
-The benefits of this are.

-* You can reuse this functionality in other areas of the site without duplicating code
-* It becomes testable
-* At a later date, it can be used in a javascript modular package library
-* It makes you think about how this can be made more component based for the future

-WHen assigning to the window use the UD prefix so it is easily found in the window object.

-`window.UDUserAgent = Class.extend({`

-An example of this can be seen in [UserAgent.js](UserAgent.js).

-### Jest Testing Framework
-We can now create JS tests using the Jest testing framework.

-An example test is [UserAgent.test.js](UserAgent.test.js).

-Any new classes being built should always have an associated test with them.

 ### JS Code Styles

 #### Naming Conventions